Determining your profit

 - Cost of products sold (Cost of products sold is your beginning inventory plus your purchases minus the ending inventory.)

-- Wages and salaries (Include your own at the actual rate you'd have to pay someone else to do your job)
+- Wages and salaries (Include your own at the actual rate you would have to pay someone else to do your job)

 - Utilities (electricity, gas, telephone, water, etc.)